Ravi Tandon

-Ravi Tandon (17 February 1935 – 11 February 2022) was an Indian film director and producer.
+Ravi Tandon (17 February 1935 – 11 February 2022)was an Indian film director and producer.
 He also worked as an assistant director and story writer.
-He is the father of actress Raveena Tandon.
+He was the father of actress Raveena Tandon.

 Ravi Tandon directed a number of hit movies, the most popular among these are Khel Khel Mein, Anhonee, Nazrana, Majboor, Khud-daar, Zindagi.
 Ravi Tandon was born in a Punjabi family in Agra.
 Tandon and his wife Veena had a son Rajeev, a producer and director who made the television series Heena, and a daughter, film actress Raveena Tandon.
-His directorial venture Nazrana with Rajesh Khanna in the lead was the 5th highest grosser of the year in 1987.
-He died of respiratory failure at his residence in Mumbai on 11 February 2022, at the age of 86, just six days before his 87th birthday.
+His 22nd directorial venture Nazrana with Rajesh Khanna in the lead was the 5th highest grosser of the year in 1987.
+He died of respiratory failure at his residence in Mumbai on 11 February 2022, at the age of 86.
 He had pulmonary fibrosis in the last few years of his life.